ThomasRgbg/mylittlehomeheating/README.md

  * I don't like proprietary stuff.
  * Currently playing with a ESP8266 based board and I2C based sensors.
 But running on battery might get a challenge.
 * Nicer Webinterface with more statistic.
+* Currently the fail-safe daemon allows only one channel enabled at one time.